-One of Time Magazine’s ‘Top 25 Inventions of 2015,’ the 95,000 SF, 102-Unit Star Apartments, for which Wil Carson was the Project Designer and Hiroshi Tokumaru the Senior Technical Coordinator at Michael Maltzan Architecture, represents a radical new paradigm for how design thinking and prefabrication techniques can transform multifamily development and how it can positively impact our cities.
+One of Time Magazine’s “Top 25 Inventions of 2015” the 95,000 SF, 102-Unit Star Apartments, for which Wil Carson was the Project Designer and Hiroshi Tokumaru the Senior Technical Coordinator at Michael Maltzan Architecture, represents a radical new paradigm for how design thinking and prefabrication techniques can transform multifamily development and how it can positively impact our cities.
 The project is the first prefabricated multifamily development in Los Angeles in the past thirty years, the beginning of an exploration that has continued with 64North’s current prefabricated structures for multifamily projects.

 “Built by stacking pre-outfitted apartments in Lego-like fashion, limiting construction costs and fast-forwarding the project timeline.
 It is the first such building in the nation to be constructed this way…When people look at this building, what they see is a vision of the future.”

 W E S L E Y L O W E R Y